 The journey started early in the morning when we made our way by road to the base of the winding road that makes its way up toward Fairy Meadows.
 It was here that we packed our overnight bags, swapped from a bus to the jeeps, and were advise to “hold on!”
 As we climbed up the mountains.

 The first 10-15 minutes of the drive were abuzz with excitement.
 Somewhere between the wind blowing in my hair, Indian pop music blasting from the jeep radio and my comrade Zeeshan dancing and singing along to add to the hilarity of it all, I was completely amazed by the epic mountain ranges we were surrounded by.

 The scenery is something words can’t even begin to describe.
-At a distance the hills roll in to one another effortlessly like a mirage, but upon closer inspection they are characterised by their sharp, rocky edges… something you try to put in the back of your mind with the cliff’s edge within arms reach!
+At a distance, the hills roll into one another effortlessly like a mirage, but upon closer inspection, they are characterized by their sharp, rocky edges… something you try to put in the back of your mind with the cliff’s edge within arms reach!